 The initial two milestone payments of US\$50 million were included in the transaction price at contract inception in 2017.
-Subsequently in 2019, an additional two milestones payments of US\$60 million were included in the transaction price when the milestones triggered by dosing of a specified numbers of patients in the CARTITUDE-1 clinical trial were achieved.
-At December 31, 2019, the Group is eligible to receive further milestone payments up to \$125 million for the achievement of specified manufacturing milestones and an additional \$1,115 million, consisting of \$105 million for the achievement of specified future development milestones, \$800 million for the achievement of specified regulatory milestones and \$210 million for the achievement of specified net trade sales milestones.
-The Company accessed that achievement of the remaining milestones are highly uncertain and the related milestone payments are not included in the transaction price.
+Subsequently in 2019, an additional two milestone payments of US\$60 million were included in the transaction price when the milestones triggered by dosing of a specified number of patients in the CARTITUDE-1 clinical trial were achieved.
+In 2020, an additional milestone with a payment of US\$75 million was achieved relating to the clinical development of cilta-cel.
+At December 31, 2020, the Group is eligible to receive further milestone payments up to \$125 million for the achievement of specified manufacturing milestones and an additional \$1,040 million, consisting of \$105 million for the achievement of specified future development milestones, \$725 million for the achievement of specified regulatory milestones and \$210 million for the achievement of specified net trade sales milestones.
+The Company accessed that achievement of the remaining milestones is highly uncertain and the related milestone payments are not included in the transaction price.
 The milestone is achieved when the triggering event described in the agreement occurs.